Time Warner Cable profit beats on Internet growth

 The New York-based company added more Internet and phone subscribers than Wall Street forecast in the first quarter, but its video business contracted more than many analysts had expected.

-Its shares fell 2.7 percent in afternoon trading to $79.95 and several analysts said investors were shifting to other cable companies such as Comcast Corp, which rose 1.1 percent, and Cablevision Systems Corp, up 1.6 percent.
+Its shares fell 2.7 percent in afternoon trading to $79.95 and several analysts said investors were shifting to other cable companies such as Comcast Corp (CMCSA.O), which rose 1.1 percent, and Cablevision Systems Corp CVC.N, up 1.6 percent.

 Time Warner Cable added more than 217,000 residential and business Internet customers and 124,000 phone customers during the first quarter.